What is Radon?

 How do I do Long-term Testing?

 While doing long term testing for radon, you are not required to keep your home completely closed all the time.
-Long-term testing usually runs for about 91 days in order to obtain the best overall radon exposure level during that time period.
+Long-term testing usually runs for about 91 days to obtain the best overall radon exposure level during that time.
 According to some experts, the best time for either long-term or short-term radon testing is during cooler months when your home is more likely to be closed, thereby getting a more accurate reading of radon levels.

 Contact Jerry’s Waterproofing for Radon Mitigation